Du Sengming: Mutiny in Jiao province

-In 542, a rebellion headed by Lý Bôn in Jiao province broke out in response to the cruel administration of the provincial inspector, Xiao Zi (蕭諮).
+In 541, a rebellion headed by Lý Bôn (Li Bi) in Jiao province broke out in response to the cruel administration of the provincial inspector, Xiao Zi (蕭諮).
 The Inspector of Guang province, Xiao Ying (蕭映), was tasked in quelling the rebellion, accompanied by Lu Zixiong and Sun Jiong (孫冏) serving as his generals.
 At the time, the summer was unusually hot, so Lu and Sun advised Xiao Ying to wait for autumn.
-However, Xiao Ying ignored them, and in 543, he was badly defeated by the rebels.
+However, Xiao Ying ignored them, and in 542, he was badly defeated by the rebels.
 Xiao Zi was quick to accuse Lu and Sun of collaborating with the rebels.
-Emperor Wu believed Xiao Zi and issued the two's execution in December of that year.
+Emperor Wu of Liang believed Xiao Zi and issued the two's execution in December of that year.

 The death of Lu Zixiong greatly angered Du Tianhe, as the Lu family had treated him well.
 He conspired with Lu Zixiong's brothers, Lu Zilüe (盧子略) and Lu Zilie (盧子烈) in Nanjiang, telling them:

-"Lord Lu had long treated me kindly but had been wrongfully killed.
-If we do not take revenge now, we can never consider ourselves men.
-My brother, Sengming, is an enemy of ten thousands.
-If we were to attack the city and rally the masses, none would dare not to follow.
-Once the city is broken, the two princes must be sacrificed for Sun and Lu, and we shall wait for the envoys to come and present us before the Minister of Justice with our hands bounded.
-To die is better than to continue living.
-Even if we were to fail, we will not be scorned."
+"Lord Lu had long treated me kindly, and yet he still ended up wrongfully killed.
+If we do not take revenge now, how can we consider ourselves as men?
+My brother, Sengming, is one who can stand up to ten thousands.
+If we attack the city and rally the masses, none would dare not follow.
+Once we break into the city, we must sacrifice the two princes for Sun and Lu, then we shall wait for the envoys to come and bring us before the Minister of Justice with our hands bounded.
+To die here is better than to continue living.
+Even if we fail, our names will not be scorned."

 The brothers agreed, and together with Du Sengming and their peer, Zhou Wenyu, they rose in rebellion and arrested the new Protector of Nanjiang, Shen Yi (沈顗).
 They marched onto Guang and placed the provincial capital under siege while their numbers rapidly grew, creating an entirely new crisis in the region.
 In 544, the Prefect of Gaoyao, Chen Baxian, was ordered by Xiao Ying to put down the rebels.
 With 3,000 elite soldiers, Chen crushed the rebellion.
 Du Tianhe was killed in battle while Du Sengming and Zhou Wenyu were both captured by Chen.
 Chen was impressed by Du and Zhou's display of bravery and thought of them as model soldiers.
 Hence, he decided not to punish them and released them.
 Du became a member of his staff, while Zhou followed suit soon after.